equinor/Aga8Calc/docs/usermanual.rst

     These are the results that will be written to the OPC server.
     The Attributes of the `<Property>` element are:

-    - `Tag` is the OPC item to write to.
+    - `Identifier` is the OPC identifierType and identifier of the node to be read from.
     - `Property` is the result that will be written to the OPC item.
       The possible options are: